hbalardin/first-redux-project/README.md

 Redux `actions` are functions that call a `reducer`.
 An `action` must have a _`type`_ prop, and can have a _`payload`_ to send data to `reducer`.

+PS: The whole logic and business rules must be the responsibility of each `reducer`, each `action` is only responsible for calling a `reducer` and sending it data.

 ```typescript
 // /store/modules/cart/actions.ts